 Ms. Leong, in her speech, stated that private equity funds that are Asia-focused have grown by four hundred percent in the past ten years and that private equity funds were valued at US $422 billion in assets last year.
 Thirteen years ago, the Asian region only accounted for 6 percent of global private equity investments, but now it accounts for more than 12 percent.
 Interestingly, the allocation of public market equity investments in Asia is significantly lower proportionally than private equity investments.

-And in Asia, China in particular seems to be where most of the activity in private equity industry is taking place.
+And in Asia, China, in particular, seems to be where most of the activity in the private equity industry is taking place.
 Overall, Hong Kong has raised US$9.3 billion in private equity funds, around 20 percent of the private equity funds raised in Asia.
 Mainland China has raised 50 percent of all funds raised, and 45 percent of the funds raised were directed towards private equity investments there.
 This investment growth is expected to continue growing in Mainland China.

 Growth is expected to continue in China’s private equity industry for three reasons: